The Bible in pop culture

 Neither line is in the Bible.
 The chocolate line is Winston Groom's; the feather image parallels Matthew 10:29–31 ("not a sparrow falls without your Father") without quoting it.

-Read the full entry → - Paraphrased Film · 2000
+Read the full entry → - Not biblical Film · 2000

 Gladiator — Maximus's afterlife